 Catechism plants the seeds of God’s truths in the hearts and minds of children.

 When my daughter was around three years old, I remember one instance when she asked me some pretty hard questions right after our bedtime routine.
 She asked regarding the purpose of the atonement, the impeccability of Christ, the omniscience of God, the special revelation of God, the necessity of Scripture, the central theme of Scripture, and the purpose of studying the Bible!
 She didn’t use those big theological terms, of course.
 But her questions were well beyond her years.
-Thankfully, she has already memorized some of the catechism answers.
-And I used those answers to point out the key doctrines and explain them to her.
+Thankfully, she had already memorized some of the catechism answers.
+I then used those answers to point out the key doctrines and explain them to her.
 By baptizing our children, we are saying that they are not free to choose what to believe.
 By catechizing our children, we are telling them what they should believe.

 By baptizing our children, we are saying that they are not free to choose what to believe.
 By catechizing our children, we are telling them what they should believe.